My Purpose as a Mentor

 My name David “Listen” comes from my Chan/Zen practice, which focuses on listening clearly—inwardly and outwardly.
 My mentoring practice is to listen closely to you, and provide you guidance on how to engage in “life practice”.

-By helping you to hear yourself—your body, ideas, emotions and your situations—on a deeper, experiential level, I can show you how to find your own answers and live your life in a healthy, fulfilling way.
+By helping you to hear yourself—your body, ideas, emotions and your situations—on a deeper, experiential level, I allow you to discover your barriers and find your own answers and ways to engage your life in a healthy, fulfilling, and skillful way.

 Due to my fluency in both English and Mandarin, as well as experience living in both Western and East-Asian culture environments, I have a unique ability to understand and help both Western and East-Asian people.
 (See client’s testimonials)

-I currently reside in New York City and continue to be active doing life mentoring, teaching Chan/Zen meditation, lecturing, as well as writing articles for various magazines and composing meditative music.
+I currently reside in Long Island, New York, and actively mentor, serve as a licensed mental health counselor at a clinic, teach meditation, lecture, translate as well as write articles for various magazines and compose meditative music.